 Previous solo Exhibitions include 'Premonition' at the Bait Bin Mattar House Museum in Muharraq, Bahrain 2012; ‘Army of Mariam’ at El Bareh Gallery for the Spring of Culture Festival in Bahrain 2009 and ‘The Unlovely’ at First Site Gallery in Melbourne, Australia 2008.

-In conjunction with her studio practice, Mariam has been invited to lead several artist talks and teaching workshops.
+In conjunction with her studio practice, Mariam has been invited to lead several international artist talks and teaching workshops.
 In 2015 Haji was invited as a guest speaker/artist at Mathaf Arab Museum Of Modern Art in Doha, Qatar and in summer of 2015 Haji received an invitation from the Ministry of the People's republic of China to partake in the 'Famous Arab Artist Workshop' in Beijing, China.
 In 2014 she was invited as a guest speaker at Third Space Gallery in Helsinki, Finland and the Corner College in Zurich, Switzerland to speak about “The Business of Art in the Arabian Gulf”.
 In 2010 Haji was invited to speak as a guest lecturer at the Royal University for Women in Bahrain where she lectured on feminism in western art and its incorporation in to the practices of Middle Eastern feminist artists.

 Museum and gallery collections include the Bahrain Authority for Culture and Antiquities, The National Museum in Bahrain and The Ministry of Culture of The People's Republic of China.